Jump to section

 Medications such as corticosteroid injections or oral tablets are usually very efficient in reducing the signs and symptoms of allergy, but they are only recommended when other treatments have failed as they have some serious side effects.
 If your pet is showing signs of anaphylactic shock, treatment will need to begin before a definitive diagnosis is received.
 Epinephrine will be administered upon your arrival to the veterinarian’s office and supportive therapies such as IV fluids and oxygen are likely to be started at that time as well.

 Canine contact allergies can be just as unsightly and uncomfortable for our canine companions as they are for us and continuing treatment can be more than just cosmetic.
 Skin that has been damaged by allergic reactions is prone to developing bacterial infections, and either oral or topical antibiotics will be prescribed if this occurs.
-It is essential that your pet completes the full measure of their antibiotic medication even if the symptoms seem to have subsided.
+It is essential that your pet completes the full course of their antibiotic medication even if the symptoms seem to have subsided.
 Stopping the medication before the infection is completely eradicated may cause the infection to reoccur.
 Quite often a simple switch in the choice of shampoos is enough to ease the allergic response.
+Allergenic ingredients should be avoided for the rest of the patient's life.

 Shampoo Allergies Average Cost